-To say that Lynyrd Skynyrd is a staple in southern rock would be an understatement.
-"Free Bird" and "Sweet Home Alabama" have long been considered southern anthems that have cemented the band's place as an important group in music history.
-Unfortunately, the band, widely considered one of the hardest working groups in the industry, had their careers cut tragically short on October 20, 1977.
+To call Lynyrd Skynyrd a Southern rock staple would be an understatement.
+"That Smell," "Free Bird," "Sweet Home Alabama" and other classic rock anthems have cemented the band's place as an important group in music history.
+Unfortunately, the band, widely considered one of the hardest working groups in rock 'n' roll, had its original run cut tragically short on Oct.
+20, 1977.

-The band's album, Street Survivors, had just hit gold status only a few days after its release, and they were about to embark on the longest tour of their career.
+The band's most recent album, Street Survivors, had just hit gold status, and they were about to embark on the longest tour of their career.
 The one issue was their transportation.
-The plane they were leasing, a Convair 240, was literally on its last leg after 30 years in the air.
+The plane they were leasing, a Convair cv-240, was literally on its last leg after 30 years in the air, getting turned away by Aerosmith's flight crew before the band's 1977 American tour.
 The engine had even caught fire a few days before their departure which put everyone a little on edge.

-The bandmates decided that after their trip from Greenville, South Carolina to Baton Rouge for their concert at Louisiana State University, they would upgrade to a Learjet.
-It seemed ridiculous that after how far they had come, they were still traveling in such dumpy conditions.
-But due to the crumbling conditions and fear from the fire, guitarist Gary Rossington later told the Orlando Sentinel that guitarist Allen Collins did not want to get on the plane at the time.
+The bandmates decided that after their trip from Greenville, S. C. to Baton Rouge for their concert at Louisiana State University, they would upgrade to a safer and nicer Learjet.
+Due to the crumbling conditions and fear from the Convair cv-240 fire, guitarist Gary Rossington later told the Orlando Sentinel that guitarist Allen Collins did not want to get on the plane at the time.

 What Went Wrong?

 Lead singer Ronnie Van Zant had long theorized that he would die young, not making it to his 30th birthday.
 Only 29 years old at the time, he had no idea that his words would ring true in just a few hours.

 The plane malfunctions started pretty much right after takeoff.
 With a loud bang, the engine backfired, spewing flames as the plane continued to rise.
 But after reaching 12,000 feet, the passengers decided to party and enjoy their last flight in the Convair.
 At the back of the plane, there was a heated game of poker.